 - Coconut milk.
 Use full-fat coconut milk; never use the lite or sweetened coconut milk.

-- Thai eggplants.
+- Thai green eggplants.
 Thai eggplants are mostly available in the Asian market.
 They are green, round small ones the size of a golf ball.
-You can substitute with any eggplants available to you.
+Traditional Thai recipes use tiny pea eggplants the size of a dime.
+Those are nearly impossible to find, so the larger eggplants are fine.

 - Kaffir lime leaves.
+They are also called Makrut lime leaves.
 There's no substitute for kaffir lime leaves.
-Best to grab them from the Asian market if you want authentic flavors.
+Best to grab them from the Asian market if you want true authentic flavors.

 - Sugar.
-Use brown, palm, white, monk fruit, and coconut sugar.
+Use white, palm, monk fruit, coconut, or brown sugar.
 Or you can use other sweetening agents if you want a healthier option.

 - Fish sauce.
 I used the Squid brand for my Thai cooking.
 But you can use any brands you have.
 Since each brand has different levels of saltiness, adjust and season according.
 Use a little at a time and add more towards the end if need to.